- About Overview

 James Fraser, PhD, a faculty member in the Department of Bioengineering and Therapeutic Sciences, a joint department of the UCSF Schools of Pharmacy and Medicine, led the research effort as part of the UC San Francisco Quantitative Biosciences Institute Coronavirus Research Group (QCRG).
-QCRG is a project of the UCSF Quantitative Biosciences Institute (QBI), an organized research unit (ORU) that reports through the UCSF School of Pharmacy.
+QCRG is a project of the UCSF Quantitative Biosciences Institute (QBI), an Organized Research Unit in the School of Pharmacy.

 In partnership with the Advanced Light Source at Berkeley Lab and the Stanford Synchrotron Radiation Lightsource at the SLAC National Accelerator Laboratory, the team used X-ray crystallography to map the atomic structure of the macro domain.
 They then turned to a technique called "fragment soaking" to test hundreds of small chemical fragments for their ability to bind to the macro domain.

 Fraser and colleagues are now using a virtual drug discovery platform developed by Brian Shoichet, PhD, a faculty member in the School’s Department of Pharmaceutical Chemistry, to rapidly screen half a billion combinations of these chemical fragments to find drug candidates for COVID-19.